itwela/readio-monorepo/readio-ios/EAS-SETUP-GUIDE.md

   eas update --branch development --message "Your update message" eas update --branch production --message "Production update"
   ```

+## How to register a new device for eas testing:

+eas device:create

+get thw website url

+then make new build

 ## Why EAS Update?
 - **Native Feature Testing**: Test features like notifications and audio players that require native device access